 When it comes to saving money, few stores can hold a candle to Walmart.
 Their “Everyday Low Prices” are just the tip of the iceberg!
 After reading about these Walmart shopping hacks, you’ll never look at this big-box store the same way again!

 Take advantage of the price-match policy

-You may have heard about the Walmart Price Match Guarantee, but have you actually tried it?
-If not, here’s how it works: To qualify, a product has to be the exact same (quantity, size, etc.) and must be in-stock at the competing retailer.
-If you want to have a price matched to an online retailer, the item must be a non-food product.
+You may have heard about the Walmart.com Price Match Guarantee, but have you actually tried it?
+If not, here’s how it works: To qualify, a product has to be the exact same (quantity, size, etc.) and must be in-stock at select competing e-tailers, including Homedepot.com, Amazon,com, BestBuy.com and Target.com.

 There’s a caveat: Walmart.com does not price match store pricing.
 However, if the price in-store is higher than the price on Walmart.com, you can speak to a store associate about matching the price you saw on Walmart.com.

 Walmart has been known to price items differently online than in-store, so if you’re in-store, check the online price.
 If it’s lower, place an order online and visit the pick-up desk to retrieve your order!
 Bonus: lots of online items offer extra savings when you opt for in-store pickup.
 It’s called a “pickup discount” and it varies from 5% to 10% off.